jacksho-vfx/onepiece/docs/developer_guide.md

 - `onepiece info` is a quick way to confirm that environment variables, DCC discovery, and AWS profiles are configured properly.
 - Tests inside `src/tests` include fixtures that mock AWS and ShotGrid interactions.
 Import them in new tests to avoid hitting live services.
 - Use the `--dry-run` flags offered by the `aws` and `publish` commands to inspect their behaviour without transferring data.
+- Enable structured logging by exporting `ONEPIECE_LOG_LEVEL=DEBUG` and `ONEPIECE_LOG_FORMAT=json` when you need machine-parseable telemetry for complex ingest or render investigations.
+- The sample manifests under `docs/examples/` cover ingest, ShotGrid hierarchy seeding, render metrics, and Trafalgar event streams.
+Copy them into a throwaway directory so you can tweak values freely while testing edge cases.

 ## Extending delivery integrations